jgd-solutions/jgd-cmake-modules/docs/cmake_command_tutorial.rst

-Although CTest is a powerful tool which supports publishing to dashboards, test scripts, test parallelization, and even building entire CMake projects, basic examples to test an existing project are shown below.
-These options can be joined:
+Although CTest is a powerful tool which supports publishing to dashboards, test scripts, test parallelization, and even building entire CMake projects, basic examples to test an existing project are shown below - these options can be joined:

 .. code-block:: bash